rmbolger/Posh-ACME/Tutorial.md

 From the `SYNTAX` section, we can see there are two different ways to call the function.
 Regardless of the plugin, you can always ignore `RecordName`, `TxtValue`, and `ExtraParams` as those are handled by the module.

 The first option requires `[-R53AccessKey] <String>` and `[-R53SecretKey] <SecureString>`.
 These are API credentials for AWS and presumably as an AWS user, you already know how to generate them.
-If not, most plugins should have an associated usage guide called `<Plugin>-Readme.md` that can provide more in-depth help.
 The access key is just a normal string variable.
 But the secret key is a `SecureString` which takes a bit more effort to setup.
 So let's create the hashtable we need.

 ```powershell
 $r53Secret = Read-Host Secret -AsSecureString